-T: room ventilation r_2 r_3
+T: roo m ventilation r_1 r_2 r_3

 b button pressed? × ×

 off ventilation off? ×

 on ventilation on? ×

-go start ventilation \times V
+go start ventilation V×

 stop stop ventilation (\times) ×

-$\neg [(on \land off) \lor (\neg on \land \neg off)]$
+$\neg [(on \land off) \lor (\neg on \land \neg off)]$ $\mathcal{F})]$

-- Let \normalfont be the transitive, symmetric closure of $\{(stop,go)\}$. "actions stop and go are not supposed to be executed at the same time" - Then rule r_1 is inconsistent with ξ .
+- Let \not be the transitive, symmetric closure of $\{(stop, go)\}$.

+"actions stop and go are not supposed to be executed at the same time" - Then rule r_1 is inconsistent with ξ .

-- A decision table with inconsistent rules may do harm in operation! - Detecting an inconsistency only late during a project can incur significant cost! - Inconsistencies in particular in (multiple) decision tables, created and edited by multiple people, as well as in requirements in general - are not always as obvious as in the toy examples given here! (would be too easy...) - And is even less obvious with the collecting semantics (\rightarrow in a minute).
+- A decision table with inconsistent rules may do harm in operation! - Detecting an inconsistency only late during a project can incur significant cost! - Inconsistencies in particular in (multiple) decision tables, created and edited by multiple people, as well as in requirements in general are not always as obvious as in the toy examples given here! (would be too easy...) - And is even less obvious with the collecting semantics (\rightarrow in a minute).

-- (Basic) Decision Tables

-- Syntax, Semantics

-- ...for Requirements Specification

-- ...for Requirements Analysis

-- ✓ Completeness,

-- Useless Rules,

-- Determinism

-- Domain Modelling

-- Conflict Axiom,

-- Relative Completeness,

-- ✓ Vacuous Rules,

-- ← Conflict Relation

-- Collecting Semantics

-- Discussion
+- Decision Tables for Requirements Analysis • Completeness, Useless Rules, Determinism Detour: Apropos (Non-)Determinism Domain Modelling Conflict Axiom, Logic Relative Completeness, • Detour: Apropos Assumptions ✓ Vacuous Rules, Conflict Relation Collecting Semantics Consistency - Discussion